skotsson/anExercise_withRedux/README.md

 ## The App

-1. I chose 2 buckets, shop and cart
+1. 2 buckets, shop and cart
-2. to save time I did only a quick styling so that it would be easier to read and better organized
+2. move items from the shop into the cart
-3. this is a version using redux
+3. using redux and react hooks
-4. I chose to have the buttons move from one bucket the other

 ## to run - clone or download, cd into folder and run